SummaryRead the full fact sheet

 - Find a creative way to express your sadness.
 Writing your thoughts in a diary, for example, may help you find a new perspective.

 - Keep yourself safe.
-If you feel at risk of hurting yourself, let someone know immediately.
+If you feel , let someone know immediately.

 - If a prescribed medication makes you feel down, let your doctor know.
 And talk to your doctor before taking any non-prescribed medications or complementary or alternative medicines.